Documentation Index

 Rule-based normalization

 At its simplest, Semantic WER is a preprocessing step.
-Before running standard WER, apply find-and-replace rules to both the reference and hypothesis transcripts:
+Before running standard WER, apply find-and-replace rules to both the reference and hypothesis transcripts:- Number formats:

 1300→thirteen hundred,$5→five dollars - Abbreviations and titles: